How To Tell if Magic Mushrooms Have Gone Bad | Clear Signs Guide

 The Final Word – How To Tell if Magic Mushrooms Have Gone Bad

-Knowing how to tell if magic mushrooms have gone bad isn’t just about avoiding unpleasant trips—it’s about protecting your health from potential toxins and infections lurking beneath the surface.
-Mold growth, foul odors, sliminess, and discoloration are unmistakable red flags signaling it’s time to let go of your stash.
+Knowing how to tell if magic mushrooms have gone bad isn’t just about avoiding a disappointing experience—it’s about protecting yourself from consuming decomposed or contaminated fungi.
+Mold growth, foul odors, sliminess, and unusual discoloration are the clearest red flags signaling it’s time to throw them out.

-Pay close attention each time you handle your supply by inspecting visually first then smelling carefully before use.
-Trust texture too—if they feel wet or sticky rather than firm yet dry—they’ve likely spoiled even if they look okay superficially.
+Pay close attention each time you handle your supply by inspecting visually first, then smelling carefully before use.
+Trust texture too—if they feel wet or sticky rather than firm, they’ve likely spoiled even if they still look passable at first glance.

 The table above sums up key differences between fresh versus spoiled magic mushrooms clearly—use it as a quick checklist whenever doubt creeps in.